Botanical Name: Sansevieria trifasciata

 Mother-in-Law's Tongue (also known as Snake Plant) is one of the most carefree house plants you can grow.
 It thrives in just about any light.
 Prefers dry air and soil.
 Rarely needs repotted.

-Mother-in-Law's Tongue is ideal for beginners, but seasoned gardeners also love this accent plant's dramatic, sword-shaped leaves.
-Slow-growing, it will live for many years with good care.
+It's ideal for beginners, but seasoned gardeners also love this accent plant's dramatic, sword-shaped leaves.
+Slow-growing, Sansevieria will live for many years with good care.

 Origin: South Africa